VedantDave1997/Mobile-Robotics/Monte Carlo Localisation/README.md

-In this Section, we initially discuss controlling the robot velocity and path simply through the velocity command.
-Then the robot is subjected to the constraint o<br /><br />
+In this Section, we try to to localize the robot in an unknown environment.
+We will implement the Monte Carlo Localization Filter algorithm by using the Odometry information and Range sensor information.
+The algorithm calculates the belief of the robot pose by a probability density function, which is sample based, thus making it more accurate with every sample collected.<br /><br />

 <h3>Robot Localization</h3>
 Localization is concerned with estimating the robots pose w.r.t. a map of the environment.
 Dead reckoning relies on odometry information to determine the relative motion of the robot.
 The new pose